 The bottom line

-Gas prices are going to continue to fluctuate for the foreseeable future.
+Fuel prices fluctuate.
 Make sure you’re taking advantage of every possible opportunity to save money.
 Pick what works best for you and take advantage of loyalty programs when possible.